-Permission to reproduce material contained herein is granted provided the article or item is reprinted www.idra.org in its entirety and proper credit is given to IDRA and the author.
-Please send a copy of the material in its reprinted form to the IDRA Newsletter production offices.
+Permission to reproduce material contained herein is granted provided the article or item is reprinted www.idra.org its reprinted form to the IDRA Newsletter production offices.
 Editorial submissions, news releases, subscription requests, and change-of-address data should be submitted in writing to the IDRA Newsletter production editor.
 The IDRA Newsletter staff welcomes your comments on editorial material.